IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 ### Feature 5: Curated Knowledge Base
 A continuously updated library of well-researched, clearly written articles and data covering all aspects of Litecoin.
 This content is explicitly structured for optimal machine retrieval and serves as the primary source for the chatbot's answers.

+### Feature 6: AI-Integrated Knowledge Base CMS (Planned)
+A dedicated content management system to facilitate the creation, editing, vetting, publishing, and archiving of knowledge base articles.
+This CMS will integrate AI assistance (e.g., Google Deep Search for research, AI agents for drafting/editing) to streamline the content workflow and ensure high-quality, accurate information.

 ## Project Milestones
 This project is organized into several key milestones.
 For detailed information on each milestone, please refer to the documents in the `cline_docs/milestones/` directory.